minkphp/Mink/README.md

 Existing Sahi session usage
 ---------------------------

 Everytime Mink inits SahiDriver - it tries to connect to the browser with specific SID and if it can't - it starts new browser automatically.
 It means, that if you run ANY browser before starting mink and point it to page with correct SID - SahiDriver will use this browser as tests aim.
 But!
 By default, SahiDriver will automatically generate unique SID.
-You can change this behavior with third parameter to SahiDriver, which should be `Behat\SahiClient` instance:
+You can change this behavior with third parameter to SahiDriver, which should be `Behat\SahiClient\Client` instance:

 ``` php
 <?php